Worried about getting along?

 - Go in with an open mind.
 Your way of communicating is not the only correct way.

 - Share with your roommate(s) how you have been taught communicate in your living situation.
 Understand that some cultures and families talk openly about their lives and concerns, other do not discuss issues at all.

 - Understand that your roommate(s) may need time to process the feedback you have given.
 It is good to not expect a response right way, but rather arrange a time to check back in.

 Congratulations, you have been assigned or selected to live in a triple, quad or apartment unit.

 - Include all roommate when setting expectations for the space.
 Make sure that your opinion is communicated verbally or in another manner.
 Completing the Roommate Success Plan individually and then coming to an agreement on answers can help each voice be heard.

 - Majority does not rule.
 Each occupants opinion matters and each occupant has the right to have a safe living environment conducive to sleep and study.
 If one person in your living situation is not okay with something that interferes with safety, sleep, or study, then it should not be allowed in the space.
-Please see Residents' Rights and Responsibilities on page 18 of the Residence Hall Handbook.
+Please see Residents' Rights and Responsibilities in the Residence Hall Handbook.